These hand lettered fonts are perfect for your next project!

 Why would I pay for a font when I can get so many for free?

 The answer is simple: because free fonts (usually) don’t come with a commercial use.
 If you are planning to do anything with fonts that involve creating a project and then selling it, you need to pay for a commercial license.
 Some designers allow you to create a limited amount of commercial products with a standard license.
 You’ll need to read the licensing info for each font.
 And in my opinion, paid fonts are better quality than free fonts.
+Here are my picks for the best places to find commercial use fonts.

 Now that that is out of the way, here are some of my favorite hand lettered fonts.